 To end this blog I chose to quote a paragraph from Benjamin R Tucker in his chapter of State Socialism Vs Anarchism: How far they agree and wherein they differ, written in 1886 and boy you can tell.
 Modernize as you wish.
 “Even in so delicate a matter as that of the relations of the sexes the Anarchists do not shrink from the application of their principle.
 They acknowledge and defend the right of any man and woman, or any men and women, to love each other for as long or as short a time as they can, will, or may.
 To them legal marriage and legal divorce are equal absurdities.
 They look forward to a time when every individual, whether man or woman, shall be self-supporting, and when each shall have an independent home of his or her own, whether it be a separate house or rooms in a house with others; when the love relations between these independent individuals shall be as varied as are individual inclinations and attractions; and when the children born of these relations shall belong exclusively to the mothers until old enough to belong to themselves.”

 I really want to just jump into why I’m here but that would be rushing it so here’s a little about me.
 I am a Wiccan, I love all kinds of music but mostly I am a metalhead.
-I play guitar, I paint, I write, I love live shows, I’m an introvert but do surprisingly well in large groups.
+I play guitar, I paint, I write, I love live shows, I’m an atrovert.
 I have an interest in politics which is what I’m mostly going to write about.
 I am a stay at home Mom to 2 young children.
 My son is 4 and my daughter is 2.
-I’m married to my soulmate.
-He’s a conservative and I am an Anarchist/libertarian so you can imagine after the 2016 election he made 2 rules for me: 1.
-Thou shalt not dis my Trumpy 2.
-The only NAP he wants to hear about is one where he’s laying down and closing his eyes.
-I obviously didn’t marry him for his political intellect (or lack of) but other than that, he’s perfect.
-The funny thing is I voted for him too but you know what they say about indoctrination: it takes a leap of faith.
+I’m the other half to my soulmate.
+He’s a conservative and I am an Anarchist.
+I obviously didn’t fall in love with him for his political intellect (or lack of) but other than that he’s perfect.
 I laugh at just about anything and everything and I’m pretty blunt, direct and honest so I may not realize sometimes that what I say, often needs to be explained.
-I don’t know what you know so if you ever have any questions, just ask.
-I don’t care about PC, if I offend you, just know that those aren’t my intentions.

 WHY AM I HERE?

-I love to blog and even was quite the blogger back in the Myspace days, when I was a naïve SJW crybaby who went based on pure emotion and no facts.
+I love to blog and even was quite the blogger back in the Myspace days, when I was a naïve liberal crybaby who went based on pure emotion and no facts with no direct action.
 I have always had an interest in politics, though as a kid I may have mistaken opinions for facts.
 I started to take an interest when I was about 13 when Bill Clinton was caught in the Monica Lewinski scandal and I remember thinking, that, why is it anyone’s business what he did?
 Surely just because he was the president of the United States that didn’t mean that he wasn’t human, right?
 Even though I knew nothing of Bill Clinton or his wife, nothing about politics and especially nothing about sex for that matter let alone sexual misconduct.
 That was the start of my free thinking but not if my Republican and Democrat family members could help it, as their response to me was “it matters because he’s the president”.
 My family members talked about the news all the time, but I always heard the 2 extremes of Left and Right, there was never anything else in between.
 I knew as much about the 2 parties as I did any, and that was nothing, zip, zilch, nada.
 But instead of educating myself properly I listened to everyone else.
 It wasn’t until the shutdown in 2013 over Universal Healthcare that I started to realize that I actually knew nothing and started to bring my questions to light.
 Like, WTF was Universal Healthcare anyway?
-Why was it the governments job to find healthcare for the people?
-Well if you’re reading this I don’t need to explain how that went down.
-You’re either one of the millions of Americans that got “free” healthcare or one of the millions that had to cancel your health insurance because the monthly payments, copays and deductibles nearly tripled and you couldn’t afford it, only to be screwed by the IRS if you didn’t have it and to wind up owing the government.
-Guess which one I was?
-Yep I was the one being screwed, and I made less than $37,000 a year at the time with 2 jobs.
-But we can all agree that at least big pharma, insurance companies and especially the government were sitting pretty in their ivory towers.
-While I have nothing against the rich or anyone wanting to get rich, only the greedy and power hungry chronyists that power pack inflation into this economy.
-I’m still trying to figure out how Universal Healthcare was supposed to be a good idea.
-And still waiting for my money back that they stole, I mean after it had been declared unconstitutional, I would think I should be reimbursed, but I’ll wake up now.
-I have a better chance at controlling the weather.
+I had a million in one questions which started my love for research and I thought a blog might be a great outlet.

 “In abolishing rent and interest, the last vestiges of old-time slavery, the revolution abolishes at one stroke of the sword of the executioner, the seal of the magistrate, the club of the policeman, the gauge of the exciseman, the erasing-knife of the department clerk, all those insignia of Politics, which young Liberty grinds beneath her heel. “